 - Retraux: "You Broke My Heart" is an old-school soul song in the middle of an otherwise electropop/R&B-oriented album.

-- Self Empowerment Anthem: "Broken Heels", which carries the Unfortunate Implications that females still have to enjoy "girly" things even when they want to outshine the opposite sex.
+- Self Empowerment Anthem: "Broken Heels", which carries the Unfortunate Implications that women still have to enjoy "girly" things even when they want to outshine the opposite sex.
 Oh, and it implies that all men are weaker than women, too.

 - Title-Only Chorus: "What Happens On the Dancefloor".